 We love how clean and straightforward this landing page is.
 Everything looks professional, from the color coordination to the high-definition images.
 It’s easy to sign up and join the newsletter list, with form fields ready to go immediately.
 There’s no CTA button to take you to another page.

 Somni Sleep have accomplished the perfect blend of high-quality visuals and informative copy in this landing page, so you get the best of both worlds.

 Submerge promises a wonderful way to upgrade your adventures on the waves.
 This wearable waterproof wallet protects all of your valuables when you’re swimming, surfing, or just hitting the beach.

 Submerge’s beautiful yet simple landing page design immediately draws attention to the main benefits of the products without overwhelming the senses.
 The call-to-action button contrasts vividly with the rest of the page, promising a 20% discount to anyone who signs up.

 There are multiple forms dotted throughout the page, too, so you can sign up further down if you decide to do so when learning more about the device.

-Landing pages for Kickstarter campaigns are a fantastic way to improve your chances of instant subscribers and boost hype.
-Hopefully, these examples have given you some much-needed inspiration.
+Landing pages for Kickstarter campaigns are a fantastic way to create awareness around your new business.
+Hopefully, these Kickstarter landing page examples have given you some much-needed inspiration.